Science & Research

 - maintains record system for quality records, and

-- archives and disposes of quality records as established by record schedule.
+- ensures archival and disposal of quality records as established by record schedule.

 - Record Clerk (Optional):